nroldanf/infiniteremixer/README.md

 ### Preprocessing
 To preprocess data follow these steps:

+1- Separate a group of tracks into 2 different sources (drums and other).
-1- Segment a group of tracks into beats
+2- Segment a group of tracks into beats
-2- Extract features and prepare data from the beats
+3- Extract features and prepare data from the beats
-3- Fit a Nearest Neighbour object
+4- Fit a Nearest Neighbour object

 To run the steps above, use the entry points below.
 You can find more info on the entry points, in the respective modules.

+`$ separate path/to/dir/with/files path/to/save/dir/for/splitted`

-`$ segment path/to/dir/with/files path/to/save/dir/for/beats`
+`$ segment path/to/save/dir/for/splitted path/to/save/dir/for/beats`

 `$ create_dataset path/to/dir/with/audio/files save/dir`